dnl1vieira/Alamofire/README.md

 # Alamofire

-Project made to learn a little bit about alamofire and consume a external API with Swift language.

 ![Thumbnail](assets/AlamofireUse.gif)

 This project was made for practice the language swift with table views and consumes a external API.